Bardolph-Automation-Inc/bardolph/docs/main.rst

 Here is a script, named `all_on.ls`, that will turn on all your lights::

-  duration 1500 on all
+  duration 1.5 on all

-The `duration` parameter, which is described below, works to slowly turn on the lights over a period 1500 ms., which is a much nicer experience than abruptly turning them on with no ramp-up.
+The `duration` parameter, which is described below, works to slowly turn on the lights over a period 1.5 seconds, which is a much nicer experience than abruptly turning them on with no ramp-up.

 You run the script with: